Mental Health Staff Champions are colleagues who take action in the workplace to change the way we all think and act about mental health.

 Contact me: firstname.lastname@example.org

 I am a Champion because I believe fostering an environment of openness around mental health can break down perceived social barriers to help and support (whether that is formal or just connecting with another human).
 Poor mental health can be so detrimental on so many personal and professional levels and working to improve and care for it can be really empowering.
-Fun fact: I have crowd surfed at two out of the three Elvana (an Elvis fronted Nirvana tribute band – and yes you should check them out) gigs that I have been to.
+Fun fact: I have crowd surfed at three out of the four Elvana (an Elvis fronted Nirvana tribute band – and yes you should check them out) gigs that I have been to.

 Contact me: S.Lambert@lse.ac.uk